fkemps/FortiPoC-Toolkit-for-GCP/README.md

  Enter start of numbered range : 2

 Okay to clone fpoc-fk-test-001 to fpoc-fk-test-002 till fpoc-fk-test-016 in region europe-west4-a.   y/n?
+Do you want to create a fresh snapshot?
+(If no, latest snapshot will be used if available) y/n:
 Creating snapshot(s) fpoc-fk-test...done.
 ==> Lets go...using Zone=europe-west4-a, Product=test, Action=clone